-- Staff with expertise in a range of SEND, including autism - Inclusion of pupils with SEND in a mainstream educational setting - The SEND code of practice review cycle of Assess, Plan, Do and Review - Space adapted to meet the needs of a variety of SEND pupils - Access to external support services where appropriate - Support in developing friendships - Support in developing independence - An acknowledgement that autism has a different impact on each learner, therefore, child centred approaches are utilised.
+- Staff with expertise in a range of SEND, including autism - Inclusion of pupils with SEND in a mainstream educational setting - The SEND code of practice review cycle of Assess, Plan, Do and Review - Space adapted to meet the needs of a variety of SEND pupils - Access to support services such as the Educational Psychologist, Behaviour Support, Occupational Therapists etc. where appropriate - Support in developing friendships - Support in developing independence - An acknowledgement that autism has a different impact on each learner, therefore, child centred approaches are utilised.